pnp/blog/content/post/cli-for-microsoft-365-v4-3.md

 ```

-### Check a user\'s password against the organisation\'s password validation policy
+### Check a user's password against the organisation's password validation policy

 In Azure Active Directory you can you can define fine-grained password
 policies that control account lockout settings or minimum password
 length and complexity.
-We\'ve added a new command that simplifies the
+We've added a new command that simplifies the
 ability for you to test and validate example passwords against
-your organisation\'s policy.
+your organisation's policy.

-To validate the password *cli365P\@ssW0rd* against your organisation\'s
+To validate the password *cli365P\@ssW0rd* against your organisation's
 password validation policy, execute: